jpcposts/jpcposts.github.io/_posts/2024/2024-02-26-backporting_in_rhel.md

 In the ever-changing landscape of technology, RHEL's commitment to backporting reaffirms its dedication to providing a solid foundation for businesses that rely on a stable and secure operating system.

 📝 For more information about backporting, refer to this [RedHat Knowledgebase Article](https://access.redhat.com/solutions/57665).
-This [article](https://access.redhat.com/security/updates/backporting) also provides great information about Backporting.